haidaralishaik/Python-based-projects/MIDAS/readme.txt

-                                                                                 			MULTIPLE IMPUTATION USING DENOISING AUTOENCODERS:
+                                                       MULTIPLE IMPUTATION USING DENOISING AUTOENCODERS: there are 3 types of datasets: numerical, categorical and, numerical+categorical. each of the dataset is preinduced with missingness. the project is to impute missing values in the data and make a comparision with original data(completed

 Procedure to install all the necessary softwares/packages to run the code successfully: